matt-duyst/Yale-Masters-Thesis/README.md

 ### Advantages of DeepLabv3+ for XCH<sub>4</sub> Prediction

-- #### Granularity and Resolution
-  The decoder’s skip connections recover fine-grained details, enabling high-resolution predictions of CH<sub>4</sub> boundaries.
+- **Granularity and Resolution:** The decoder’s skip connections recover fine-grained details, enabling high-resolution predictions of CH<sub>4</sub> boundaries.

-- #### Multi-Scale Contextual Understanding
-  The ASPP module captures spatial patterns across varying scales, ensuring accurate segmentation of complex inputs.
+- **Multi-Scale Contextual Understanding:** The ASPP module captures spatial patterns across varying scales, ensuring accurate segmentation of complex inputs.

-- #### Robust Generalization
-  Random masking during training improves the model’s ability to generalize to unseen data, vital for historical forecasting.
+- **Robust Generalization:** Random masking during training improves the model’s ability to generalize to unseen data, vital for historical forecasting.

-- #### Scalability
-  DeepLabv3+ effectively processes large datasets with diverse input features, maintaining efficiency and accuracy.
+- **Scalability:** DeepLabv3+ effectively processes large datasets with diverse input features, maintaining efficiency and accuracy.

 ### Limitations and Considerations

-- #### Spatial and Temporal Constraints
-  While DeepLabv3+ compensates for missing XCH<sub>4</sub> data, the reliance on 2018 as the training year introduces potential biases tied to that specific temporal snapshot.
+- **Spatial and Temporal Constraints:** While DeepLabv3+ compensates for missing XCH<sub>4</sub> data, the reliance on 2018 as the training year introduces potential biases tied to that specific temporal snapshot.

-- #### Resolution Disparities
-  The difference in resolution between Landsat (30m) and Sentinel-5P (7 km²) is mitigated by the scale invariance of CNNs but may influence fine-scale accuracy.
+- **Resolution Disparities:** The difference in resolution between Landsat (30m) and Sentinel-5P (7 km²) is mitigated by the scale invariance of CNNs but may influence fine-scale accuracy.

-- #### Data Representation
-  Variability in spectral signatures and masking of heterogeneous regions could affect the consistency of reconstructed outputs.
+- **Data Representation:** Variability in spectral signatures and masking of heterogeneous regions could affect the consistency of reconstructed outputs.

 By leveraging the encoder-decoder architecture of DeepLabv3+, this study successfully predicts historical XCH<sub>4</sub> emissions for 2000 and 2010 based on urban and paddied rice boundaries.
 The integration of high-resolution imagery with advanced semantic segmentation techniques underscores the transformative potential of deep learning in environmental monitoring, offering new avenues for addressing data gaps in spatiotemporal analyses.